MicrosoftDocs/architecture-center/docs/operator-guides/aks/troubleshoot-network-aks.md

 # Troubleshoot network problems in AKS clusters

-Network problems can appear in new installations of Kubernetes or when you increase the Kubernetes load.
-You might also run into problems that relate back to networking problems.
-Always check the [AKS Troubleshooting](/azure/aks/troubleshooting) guide to see if your problem is described there.
-This article describes additional details and considerations from a networking troubleshooting perspective and specific problems that might arise.
+Network problems can occur in new installations of Kubernetes or when you increase the Kubernetes load.
+Other problems that relate back to networking problems might also occur.
+Always check the [AKS troubleshooting](/azure/aks/troubleshooting) guide to see whether your problem is described there.
+This article describes additional details and considerations from a network troubleshooting perspective and specific problems that might arise.

 ## Client can't reach the API server

-These errors involve connection problems to an Azure Kubernetes Service (AKS) cluster when you can't reach the cluster's API server through the Kubernetes cluster command-line tool (kubectl) or any other tool, like the REST API via a programming language.
+These errors involve connection problems that occur when you can't reach an Azure Kubernetes Service (AKS) cluster's API server through the Kubernetes cluster command-line tool (kubectl) or any other tool, like the REST API via a programming language.

 **Error**